altaurog/cpgcopy/README.rst

 cpgcopy
 =================

-cpgcopy is a Cython implementation of pgcopy_, small system for very fast bulk insertion of data into a PostgreSQL database table using `binary copy`_.
+cpgcopy is a Cython implementation of pgcopy_, a small system for very fast bulk insertion of data into a PostgreSQL database table using `binary copy`_.